-Striped hyena have a bad rep. To some they are ugly scavengers.
-To others these incredible animals are a myth, a snarling monster in a Disney movie, a grave robber, or a laughing carnivore.
+To some, they are ugly scavengers.
+To others, these incredible animals are a myth, a snarling monster in a Disney movie, a grave robber, or a laughing carnivore.

-1. One of three hyena species
+It is one of three African hyena species

 Spotted hyena are widespread across sub-Saharan Africa.
 They are larger and the most commonly encountered hyena on an African safari.
 It is this species that has the distinctive laughing call.

 Brown hyena are incredibly rare, with just a few isolated populations across southern Africa.
 Spotting one of these would be the top of almost any safari connoisseur’s list.